Home / Get Involved

-We ask that all volunteers watch the video about the Foundation prior to participating in a heart screening event – please review the video – “OUR LIFESAVING WORK” on the home page.
+We ask that all volunteers watch the video about the Foundation prior to participating in a heart screening event – please review the video – “OUR LIFESAVING WORK”.
 Volunteer jobs are split into 3 shifts, exceptions are noted in descriptions.

 Please arrive 15 minutes prior to shift for orientation, sign-in upon arrival and sign-out when completed hours worked.